openpracticelibrary/openpracticelibrary/src/pages/practice/relative-estimation.md

   * Common techniques include use of story points, planning poker, t-shirt sizes and double figures.
-whyDo: >-
-  * Facilitates conversation.

-  * Helps align groups of people to reach consensus on their understanding regarding the size of complexity and/or value of an item.

-  * Avoids the emotion, buffering and other negative side effects of absolute estimation.
 howTo: >-
   Let's say for example you were asked to estimate how difficult it is to eat the fruit below?